Most public liability insurance claims can be dealt with on a No Win No Fee basis.

 These are all public places, and you have a right to enjoy them without the risk of being injured.
 In order to achieve this, the person, business or organisation responsible for the area must take reasonable steps to ensure the public’s safety.

-If you suffer a personal injury in an accident, it may mean that whomever is responsible for that public place has failed to meet their duty to protect you.
-Exactly who should be held accountable for this will depend on where the accident occurred.
+If you suffer a personal injury in an accident, it may mean that whoever is responsible (liable) for that public place has failed to meet their duty to protect you.
+Exactly who should be held accountable for this will depend on the public place where the accident occurred.

 For example let’s say that: